whenSunSet/Comfyui_Object_Detect_QWen_VL/README.md

 ## Nodes

 ### `DownloadAndLoadQwenModel`
 Downloads a chosen Qwen 2.5-VL model into `models/Qwen` and returns the loaded model and processor.
-You can choose which device to load the model onto (e.g. `cuda:1` if you have multiple GPUs) and the precision for the checkpoint (INT4, INT8, BF16, FP16 or FP32).
-FlashAttention is used for FP16/BF16 but FP32 falls back to PyTorch SDPA since FlashAttention does not support it.
+You can choose which device to load the model onto (e.g. `cuda:1` if you have multiple GPUs), the precision for the checkpoint (INT4, INT8, BF16, FP16 or FP32) and whether to use FlashAttention or SDPA.
+FlashAttention is automatically replaced with SDPA when FP32 precision is selected because FlashAttention does not support it.

 ### `QwenVLDetection`
 Runs a detection prompt on an input image using the loaded model.
 The node outputs a JSON list of bounding boxes of the form `{"bbox_2d": [x1, y1, x2, y2], "label": "object"}` and a separate list of coordinates.
 Boxes are sorted by confidence and you can specify which ones to return using the **bbox_selection** parameter: